DEVOTIONALS

 MEDITATION:

-Does life ever get complicated and a little confusing for you?
+Does life ever get complicated and maybe a little confusing for you?

-are ‘major’.
-Some decisions could have a lasting impact on
+‘major’.
+Some decisions could have a lasting impact on your life,

-your life and so, of course you want to make sure you choose
+so of course you want to make sure you choose wisely.

-You may consult with other family members or friends for their
+You may consult with your family members or friends for their opinions.

-opinions.
-However, when some favor one choice and others favor
+However, when some of them favor one choice and others favor another

-another one, you are still unsure of which choice to make.
-There
+one, you can still be unsure of which choice to make.
+There are also times

-All of your friends and family have the best intentions, but quite
+All your friends and family have the best intentions, but quite

 often their advice is based on how they think the choices would

-“Why did I even ask for the advice of others?”
+“Why did I even ask them for their advice?”

 Thankfully, the scriptures provide us with the advice we need!

-Even though they may not agree with our process for making
+Even though others may not agree with our process for making

 difficult choices.